-Theses (or dissertations as they are sometimes called) are the product of extended independent research by students.
-They may be produced at undergraduate level (e.g. 3rd year Capstone projects), and are nearly always a feature of postgraduate research from Master's through to Ph.D. level.
+Theses or dissertations are the product of extended independent research by students.
+They are often required at undergraduate level (e.g. final year Capstone projects), and are nearly always a feature of postgraduate research from Master's through to Ph.D. level.
+The terms thesis and dissertation are often used interchangeably.
+In the UK, dissertation tends to be the preferred term at undergraduate and taught postgraduate level, and thesis used for original research at doctoral (Ph.D.) level.
+Confusingly, in the US, usage of these terms is reversed!

-Books offering guidance on how to write a thesis can be found at LB 2369 on floor 5 of the Albert Sloman Library.
+Print books offering guidance on how to write a thesis can be found at LB 2369 on floor 5 of the Albert Sloman Library, you can also search the library catalogue for ebook versions.
 You might also find these online guides helpful:

 A guide to writing in Economics (2009) by Paul Dudenhefer (Duke University)